-Nigel HENDERSON was a documentary and experimental photographer whose work was instrumental in the development of British contemporary art in the 1950s and 1960s.
-His friendships with members of the Bloomsbury Group, as well as literary figures T.S.
-Elliot and Bertolt Brecht and artists Marcel Duchamp and Alberto Giacometti, had a tremendous impact on his work and distinguished Henderson from his peers (namely Eduardo Paolozzi and Richard Hamilton), all of whom felt stifled by the parochialism of the post-war British art establishment.
-In this context, Henderson emerged as a critical conduit of information and ideas for his contemporaries.
-He was one of the founding members of The Independent Group (IG) in 1952, and with Paolozzi and the Smithsons, organised the ground-breaking exhibition 'Parallel of Life' at the Institute of Contemporary Arts, London in 1953.
+Nigel Henderson was a documentary and experimental photographer, whose unique and pioneering process of creative assemblage position him as one of Britain's greatest collagists.
+His friendships with members of the Bloomsbury Group, literary figures like T.S.
+Elliot and Bertolt Brecht and artists such as Marcel Duchamp and Alberto Giacometti had a tremendous impact on his work and distinguished Henderson from his peers, all of whom he felt were stifled by the parochialism of the post-war British art establishment in the 1950s and 1960s.
+In this context, Henderson emerged as a critical conduit of information and ideas for his contemporaries, leaving a lasating legacy on artists today.
+He was one of the founding members of the Independent Group (IG) in 1952, and with Eduardo Paolozzi and Alison and Peter Smithson, organised the ground-breaking exhibition 'Parallel of Life' at the Institute of Contemporary Arts, London in 1953.